JetBrains/kotlin-web-site/pages/docs/reference/coroutines.md

 Note: suspending functions can be virtual, when overriding them, the `suspend` modifier has to be specified.

+### `@RestrictsSuspension` annotation

+Extensions functions and lambdas can also be marked `suspend`, just like regular functions.
+This enables creation of [DSLs](type-safe-builders.html) and other APIs that users can extend.
+In some cases the library author needs to prevent the user from adding *new ways* of suspending a coroutine.

+To achieve this, the [`@RestricsSuspension`](/api/latest/jvm/stdlib/kotlin.coroutines.experimental/-restricts-suspension/index.html) annotation may be used.
+When a receiver class `R` is annotated with it, all suspending extensions are required to delegate to either members of `R` or other extensions to it.
+Since extensions can't delegate to each other indefinitely (the program would not terminate), this guarantees that all suspensions happen through calling members of `R` that the author of the library can fully control.

+This is relevant in the _rare_ cases when every suspension is handled in a special way in the library.
+For example, when implementing generators through the [`buildSequence()`](/api/latest/jvm/stdlib/kotlin.coroutines.experimental/build-sequence.html) function described below, we need to make sure that any suspending call in the coroutine ends up calling either `yield()` or `yieldAll()` and not any other function.
+See the sources [on Github](https://github.com/JetBrains/kotlin/blob/master/libraries/stdlib/src/kotlin/coroutines/experimental/SequenceBuilder.kt).

 ## The inner workings of coroutines

 We are not trying here to give a complete explanation of how coroutines work under the hood, but a rough sense of what's going on is rather important.